Viasat engineer Ramya Venkataraman needs only to look homeward to see the value in her life’s work.

 “The elders are being transformed by the youth,” said Venkataraman, a Denver-based Development Manager.
 “All of them are on Facebook and WhatsApp, and now they see what’s going on.
-It’s helping them be connected across the globe.
-Because of the internet, people are more open-minded now.”
+It’s helping them be connected across the globe.”

 Venkataraman has spent her entire career helping bring the internet to under-served populations like those in her hometown.
 She started as an intern at Viasat in 2008 and steadily advanced.

 Today, her team consists of interns and new graduates.

 “This company completely goes off of an individual’s capability; I wouldn’t say gender or color has ever impacted anything I’ve worked on.
 It’s competence- first approach that just looks at your total competence in giving you the opportunities to thrive.”